Dragos123321/Meteor/README.txt

-:p

-Lechintan Tudor for © LTTD Games
+Lechintan Tudor and Tatar Dragos for © LTTD Games